ethelMerry/Comparative-Genomics-Project--Arabidopsis-Lyrata-Genome/README.md

-# Comparative-Genomics-Project--Arabidopsis-Lyrata-Genome
+# Analysis of Gene Duplication in Arabidopsis lyrata
 Identification of Duplicated Genes and TAGs  in the Arabidopsis Lyrata Genome: Estimation of their proportion and evolutionary analysis based on Ks Values

-# Analysis of Gene Duplication in Arabidopsis lyrata

 **Description:**